xpjb/gmux/README.md

 * click to change focus too
 * close discord no resize
-* long window title must be clipped fullscreen doesnt work random .desktop files show up in launcher lol? test kills the x session and orphans all the windows and theyre in some other session, cooked
+* long window title must be clipped
+* I dont think launcher refresh works either fullscreen doesnt work random .desktop files show up in launcher lol? test kills the x session and orphans all the windows and theyre in some other session, cooked
 Rules: browser on 5
 Discord on 4
 etc
+I think it needs to resize app after it resizes it if that makes sense. alert tag doesnt work either scroll the top bar stiff edges tho no wrapping

 Colours (vague colours)
 bg = 141415